Suraj151/pdi-framework/README.md

 **Note :** Above script will create DeviceSetup.h file in devices folder contains the device macro in uppercase format prepended with DEVICE_ word. for example if we are using arduinouno as per mentioned in above command then it will generate DEVICE_ARDUINOUNO macro which has been used in framework to enable or disable device specific features.

-The full build flow — what every script does, what's git-ignored, submodule handling, board-package versions, and how to add a new device port — is covered in [§14.
+The full build flow — what every script does, what's git-ignored, vendored externals, board-package versions, and how to add a new device port — is covered in [§14.
 Build & Toolchain](#14-build--toolchain) and [§2.
 Device Layer & Porting Guide](#2-device-layer--porting-guide).

 Currently below devices has been supported